Yash-Singh1/eslint-plugin-userscripts/docs/utils/createValidator.md

 - Required: `false`

 See the [documentation](https://eslint.org/docs/developer-guide/working-with-rules#options-schemas).
-Note that if `required` is enabled, this will be overrided a string option taking `required` or `optional`.
+Note that if `required` is enabled, this will be overridden a string option taking `required` or `optional`.